Home > Tips & Tricks > Green Star Polyp Coral Care | The Easiest Coral Ever!

 Difficulty levelEasy

 Well, the name kind of sums this one up!
 Green star polyp coral is a soft coral that features eight long tentacles on each polyp.
-Its almost fluorescent coloration tends to be a mix of brownish and greenish, with the green being more prominent in the higher-quality frags.
+Depending on the exact species and the quality of the coral you buy, the tentacles range from pale to almost fluorescent green.
+The names ‘violacea‘ and ‘violaceum‘ refer to the purple coloration of the base (calyx) of the polyps.

-Long-tentacled soft corals like the green star polyp make for a decorative addition to the aquarium.
-They sway softly in the flow and because they’re such vigorous growers, they can actually end up covering entire aquarium panels.
+Long-tentacled soft corals like the green star polyp make for decorative additions to the aquarium.
+They sway softly in the flow, and because they’re such vigorous growers, they can actually end up covering entire aquarium panels.
 Quite beautiful!

 Green star polyp coral care

 The biggest problem you’ll likely run into with a green star polyp coral isn’t that it won’t grow well.
 It’s that it will.
-The species doesn’t possess stinging tentacles that can bother other corals, but it’s just an incredibly quick grower, and it can form dense mats that choke out your other beloved corals.
+The species doesn’t possess stinging tentacles that can bother other corals, but it’s just an incredibly quick grower, and it can form dense mats that choke out its neighbors.

 Feeding green star polyp coral